getbraincloud/braincloud-csharp/BrainCloudClient/Assets/BrainCloud/Nintendo/README-Nintendo.txt

 6 - Copy AccountManager & NetworkManager folders to your project's asset folder.
 7a - Use the NetworkRequiredScript as a reference
 7b - Use the Example Enumerator function provided as a reference that is provided below.
-8 - Once the ExternalID and NSA ID Token is saved, you can called AuthenticateNintendo() from BrainCloudWrapper.cs using those variables.
+8 - Once the ExternalID and NSA ID Token is saved, you can call AuthenticateNintendo() from BrainCloudWrapper.cs using those variables.